Sparse Covariance Neural Networks: Sparse True Covariance

-When the data follows the spiked covariance model, such as in electrocardiogram or brain image data~\citep{johnstone2009sparse}, soft thresholding has been studied as a better alternative to achieve more reliable covariance estimates~\citep{deshp2016sparse}.
-In this model, data points follow $\vcx_i = \sum_{q=1}^r\sqrt{\beta_q}u_{q,i}\vcv_q + \vcz_i$, where $\vcv_1,\dots,\vcv_r\in\mathbb{R}^N$ are orthonormal vectors with exactly $c_0$ non-zero entries of magnitudes lower-bounded by $\theta/\sqrt{c_0}$ for some constant $\theta > 0$, $u_{q,i}\sim\mathcal{N}(0,1)$ and $\vcz_i\sim\mathcal{N}(\mathbf{0},\mtI)$ are i.i.d., and $\beta_q\in\mathbb{R}_+$ is a measure of the signal-to-noise ratio.
-In this case, we sparsify the covariance estimate with soft thresholding. \begin{definition}[Soft thresholding] Given the sample covariance matrix $\mthC$ and a coefficient $\tau>0$, we define the soft thresholding function as $\eta(\mthC)_{ij} = \schc_{ij} - \textnormal{sign}(\schc_{ij}) \tau/\sqrt{t}$ if $|\schc_{ij}| > \tau/\sqrt{t}$, 0 otherwise. \end{definition} Unlike hard thresholding which only removes small noisy values, soft thresholding subtracts a value from all entries to remove noise also from non-zeroed coefficients.
-Again, we set the threshold to decrease with the number of samples analogously to~\citep{deshp2016sparse} as more accurate covariance estimates reduce the need for sparsification.
-The following theorem links soft thresholding to the VNN stability. \begin{theorem} Consider a soft-thresholded estimate of the covariance matrix $\mtbC$ as per \Cref{def:soft_thr} with $\tau = M'\sqrt{\log(N/c_0^2)}$ and $M',C$ two large enough constants.
-Let the eigenvalues of the true covariance $\{\lambda_i\}_{i=0}^{N-1}$ be all distinct.
-Then, the following holds with high probability:
+When data follows a spiked covariance model, such as electrocardiogram or brain image data~\cite{johnstone2009sparse}, soft thresholding has been studied to achieve more reliable covariance estimates~\cite{deshp2016sparse}.
+Specifically, data points in this model follow $\vcx_i = \sum_{q=1}^r\sqrt{\beta_q}u_{q,i}\vcv_q + \vcz_i$, where $\vcv_1,\dots,\vcv_r\in\mathbb{R}^N$ are orthonormal vectors with $c_0$ non-zero entries whose magnitudes are lower-bounded by $\theta/\sqrt{c_0}$ for some constant $\theta > 0$, $u_{q,i}\sim\mathcal{N}(0,1)$ and $\vcz_i\sim\mathcal{N}(\mathbf{0},\mtI)$ are independent and follow normal distributions, and $\beta_q\in\mathbb{R}_+$ is a measure of the signal-to-noise ratio.
+In this case, we sparsify the covariance estimate with soft thresholding. \begin{definition}[Soft thresholding] Given the sample covariance matrix $\mthC$ and a coefficient $\tau>0$, we define the soft thresholding function as $\eta(\mthC)_{ij} = \schc_{ij} - \textnormal{sign}(\schc_{ij}) \tau/\sqrt{t}$ if $|\schc_{ij}| > \tau/\sqrt{t}$, and 0 otherwise. \end{definition} Unlike hard thresholding, which only removes small uncertain values, soft thresholding subtracts a value from all entries to remove uncertainty also from the non-zeroed coefficients.
+Again, we set the threshold to decrease with the number of samples $t$ analogously to~\cite{deshp2016sparse} as more accurate covariance estimates reduce the need for sparsification. \begin{theorem} Consider a soft-thresholded estimate of the covariance matrix $\mtbC$ as per \Cref{def:soft_thr} with $\tau = M'\sqrt{\log(N/c_0^2)}$ and $M',C$ two large enough constants and consider a covariance filter $\mtH(\cdot)$ that is Lipschitz with constant $P$.
+Let the eigenvalues of the true covariance $\{\lambda_i\}_{i=1}^{N}$ be all distinct and strictly positive.
+Then, the following holds with probability $1-o(1)$: